- National Drug Control Strategy Performance Reporting System

 - The Reality of the Nursing Crisis

-According to the Robert Wood Johnson Foundation, one out of five nurses will hand in their resignamtionone year after getting their licence, and research has found that 36% of nurses are unable to care for their patients effectively because of their increasing workloads.
+According to the Robert Wood Johnson Foundation, one out of five nurses will hand in their resignation one year after getting their license, and research has found that 36% of nurses are unable to care for their patients effectively because of their increasing workloads.

 - Nurses need to build trust with indigenous populations

 American Indians, Alaska Natives have specific challenges that must be addressed

 American Diabetes Association (ADA) released the 2019 standards of medical care, aligning recommendations for cardiovascular risk reduction with the American College of Cardiology (ACC).